 - Your Visit

 - Research & Innovation

 Even worse than a dropped pass or a missed extra point is that few seconds in a football game when someone gets hurt and no one is quite sure how serious the injury might be.
 If that injured player is your child, the anxiety is that much stronger.

 According to one study, chances are that injury is somehow related to the shoulder.
-Forty-one percent of injuries in football are related to the shoulder, either dislocations or separations.
+41% of injuries in football are related to the shoulder, either dislocations or separations.

 In football, it is highly possible that your child’s injury can be related to the shoulder.
 A common site of injury is the Acromioclavicular Joint (AC Joint) which is the joint where the collar bone meets the shoulder blade.
 (There are three bones that make up the AC joint and if the ligaments connecting these bones are damaged, it is considered a AC separation).
 If the upper arm or humerus pops out of the shoulder socket it is known as a dislocated shoulder.

 While AC joint injuries are most often the result of direct contact, and in football there isn’t any way to avoid some pretty serious direct contact, there are still things that can be done to prevent AC injuries.
 The most important prevention methods are:

 Most AC injuries don’t require surgery and can be treated with therapy and rest.
 Both parts of recovery are essential, as returning to play too soon after an injury can put the athlete in danger for more significant injuries.
 Physicians classify AC injuries from a level 1 (least severe) to a level 6 (most severe).